HiAS7/The-Sauce-Book-Online/_classes/Bard.md

 unless it was already inclined to fight on your behalf.
-This effect ends on a target after 1 hour, if it takes any damage, if you attack it, or if it witnesses you attacking or damaging any of its allies.\
+This effect ends on a target after 1 hour, if it takes any damage, if you attack it, or if it witnesses you attacking or damaging any of its allies.<br/>
-If a target succeeds on its saving throw, the target has nO hint that you tried tO charm it.\
+If a target succeeds on its saving throw, the target has nO hint that you tried tO charm it.<br/>
 Once you use this feature, you can’t use it again until you finish a short or long rest.
 ##### MANTLE OF MAJESTY